 The idea that money doesn’t buy happiness isn’t completely true—the comfort and peace of mind that comes with financial stability can offer a major sense of contentment.

-But at a certain income level, more money offers diminishing returns.
+But more money doesn’t hold the same value at a certain income level doesn’t hold quite the same value.
 And besides, the best things in life are free.
-No matter your financial situation, taking a walk in nature or spending time with a loved one is bound to increase your happiness and make you feel more at peace.
+Check-in with yourself; when are you the happiest?
+No matter your financial situation, prioritizing your happiness will make you feel more at peace.

-To make rational choices, consider both the short-term and long-term consequences of your actions.
+To make rational choices, consider your actions’ short-term and long-term consequences.
 Unfortunately, many people make irrational choices because they only think about the immediate implications of their decisions, which can be costly in the long run.

 On the other hand, as a rational consumer, you would think ahead to the future and consider the potential consequences of your choice.
 You can make more rational consumer choices by taking the time to think about the long-term ramifications of your actions.

 By weighing up the costs and benefits of each financial decision, you can always be sure you’re making informed choices that are in your best interests.
-In addition, you can make better choices about prices, products, and investments by understanding how to align your economic interests with your values.
-Ultimately, rational behavior leads to greater financial well-being.
+In addition, you can make better choices about prices, products, and investments by understanding how to align your personal finances with your values.
+Ultimately, rational behavior leads to greater financial wellness.

 Julep is not a financial institution, financial advisor, or credit repair company, and does not provide credit repair services of any kind.
 The information provided is for general educational and reference purposes only.
 The information is not intended to provide legal, tax, or financial advice.
 We do not propose any guarantee that the information provided will repair or improve your financial profile.
 Consult the services of a competent licensed professional when You need financial assistance.